 Georgia Power encourages customers to take action during National Preparedness Month

-Company highlights important safety information and resources to help customers prepare for potential emergencies
+Company highlights important safety information and resources to help customers prepare for emergencies closer to home

 Georgia Power reminds customers to keep safety first and take time now to prepare.
 The company offers the following tips to help keep families safe ahead of an emergency: